linuxboot/book/cpu/README.md

 ...
 ```

-### cpu and Docker
+### `cpu` and Docker

 Maintaining file system images is inconvenient.
+We can use Docker containers on
-We can use Docker containers on remote hosts instead.
+remote hosts instead.
+We can take a standard Docker container and, with
-We can take a standard Docker container and, with suitable options, use docker
+suitable options, use `docker` to start the container with `cpu` as the first
-to start the container with cpu as the first program it runs.
+program it runs.

 That means we can use any Docker image, on any architecture, at any time; and
 we can even run more than one at a time, since the namespaces are private.

 In this example, we are starting a standard Ubuntu image:

 ```
-docker run -v /home/rminnich:/home/rminnich -v /home/rminnich/.ssh:/root/.ssh -v /etc/hosts:/etc/hosts --entrypoint /home/rminnich/go/bin/cpu -it ubuntu@sha256:073e060cec31fed4a86fcd45ad6f80b1f135109ac2c0b57272f01909c9626486 h
+$ docker run -v /home/rminnich:/home/rminnich -v /home/rminnich/.ssh:/root/.ssh -v /etc/hosts:/etc/hosts --entrypoint /home/rminnich/go/bin/cpu -it ubuntu@sha256:073e060cec31fed4a86fcd45ad6f80b1f135109ac2c0b57272f01909c9626486 h
 Unable to find image 'ubuntu@sha256:073e060cec31fed4a86fcd45ad6f80b1f135109ac2c0b57272f01909c9626486' locally docker.io/library/ubuntu@sha256:073e060cec31fed4a86fcd45ad6f80b1f135109ac2c0b57272f01909c9626486: Pulling from library/ubuntu
 a9ca93140713: Pull complete